Nate Lowe Player Props: Rangers vs. Orioles

-Nate Lowe -- batting .395 in his past 10 games -- will be in action for the Texas Rangers versus the Baltimore Orioles, with Grayson Rodriguez on the hill, on May 26 at 7:05 PM ET.
+On Saturday, Nate Lowe (.477 on-base percentage in past 10 games, 106 points above season-long percentage) and the Texas Rangers face the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
+First pitch is at 4:05 PM ET.

-He racked up two hits (going 2-for-4 with a double) in his last game against the Pirates.
+He had a hitless performance in his last game (0-for-3) against the Orioles.

 Nate Lowe Game Info & Props vs. the Orioles